tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 The user interface for your application is often one of its most important features.
 Building a clear, logical and aesthetically pleasing user interface will make all the difference to the success of your application.
-This chapter discusses how to build a user interface using LiveCode.
+This chapter discusses how to build a user interface.
 It tells you how to create and lay out controls, which objects to use and even how to build your own custom objects.
 We then touch briefly on some tips for good user interface design.